But you also have many opportunities to consider.

 Keep in mind that just because you have the money, it doesn’t mean tax liens are the right alternative investment for you.

-- The due diligence required to make a smart tax lien investment takes time.
+- To make a smart tax lien investment, the due diligence takes time.
 You need to review the properties on the list, determine if other liens exist against the property (to avoid title issues in foreclosure), price sales for similar properties, and decide what interest rate you’re willing to bid down to or what price you’re willing to pay at the tax lien auction.
 This may take a lot more work than you realize – especially as a new tax lien investor.
 Tax liens are active investing.

 - Winning bidders need to understand the details of the tax lien certificate – including repayment schedules and expiration dates.
 To avoid others having a claim on the property, you may end up having to pay property taxes in future years too.